Summerville High School

 Summerville High School places among the top 20% of public schools in South Carolina for:

 - Category Attribute

-- The teacher population of 159 teachers has stayed relatively flat over five school years.
+The teacher population of 169 teachers has grown by 6% over five school years.

 |Grades Offered||Grades 9-12|

 Summerville High School is ranked within the top 20% of all 1,142 schools in South Carolina (based off of combined math and reading proficiency testing data) for the 2017-18 school year.